När vi gräver guld i USA: Amanda Jenssen version

 In October 2014, the song was performed during Så mycket bättre in season 5 of the Swedish musical series.
 During "Orup Dag" ("Orup Day") when the participants were to pick songs from Orup to perform, Amanda Jenssen chose "När vi gräver guld i USA" reinterpreting the English version as "When We Dig for Gold in the USA".
-Her interpretation was a toned down much slower version as compared to the original hectic version meant as a rally of support for the Swedish National Football Team.
+Her interpretation was a toned down much slower version as compared to the original hectic version meant as a rally of support for the Sweden men's National Football Team.

 Her interpretation became very popular with the public.
 The release of the new version as downloads resulted in the single reaching number 4 on the Swedish Singles Chart.